-- C3.36 The packaging should be designed to allow removal of air and penetration of both steam and ethylene oxide and it should be demonstrated that the specified sterilization process does not affect adversely the functioning of the packaging. - C3.37 Impervious packaging materials are unsuitable for ethylene oxide sterilization. - C3.38 There are a considerable number of different ethylene oxide sterilization processes ranging from those employing pure ethylene oxide at subatmospheric pressures to those which use a mixture of ethylene oxide and carbon dioxide at pressures of several bar. - C3.39 The nature of the process, including the rate of air removal and the nature of the humidification stages used, will influence the suitability of packaging to be used in the process. - C3.40 A sterilization process that employs a high moisture content and several large and rapid changes in pressure may affect the strength of package seals, with a consequent loss of integrity, whereas. package seals of the same type would have been perfectly satisfactory for a process employing less extreme conditions. - C3.41 The extent to which the packaging absorbs moisture may have a major influence on the efficacy of the process and must be considered before a satisfactory humidification stage can be demonstrated. - C3.42 The extent to which the packaging absorbs or adsorbs ethylene oxide, and its permeability to ethylene oxide may have a major influence on the efficacy of the process and the subsequent aeration process used to remove the potentially toxic residuals. - C3.43 Process control is also a concern since packaging material that has become dehydrated may absorb excessive moisture during the conditioning phase; if this possibility was not recognised during validation the achieved cycle lethality may be adversely affected.
+- C3.36 The packaging should be designed to allow removal of air and penetration of both steam and ethylene oxide and it should be demonstrated that the specified sterilization process does not affect adversely the functioning of the packaging. - C3.37 Impervious packaging materials are unsuitable for ethylene oxide sterilization. - C3.38 There are a considerable number of different ethylene oxide sterilization processes ranging from those employing pure ethylene oxide at subatmospheric pressures to those which use a mixture of ethylene oxide and carbon dioxide at pressures of several bar. - C3.39 The nature of the process, including the rate of air removal and the nature of the humidification stages used, will influence the suitability of packaging to be used in the process. - C3.40 A sterilization process that employs a high moisture content and several large and rapid changes in pressure may affect the strength of package seals, with a consequent loss of integrity, whereas, package seals of the same type would have been perfectly satisfactory for a process employing less extreme conditions. - C3.41 The extent to which the packaging absorbs moisture may have a major influence on the efficacy of the process and must be considered before a satisfactory humidification stage can be demonstrated. - C3.42 The extent to which the packaging absorbs or adsorbs ethylene oxide, and its permeability to ethylene oxide may have a major influence on the efficacy of the process and the subsequent aeration process used to remove the potentially toxic residuals.